-In October 2021, the Company entered into a lease/option agreement with reserved royalty 2.5% Net Smelter Return Royalty with Kinross Gold U.S.A Inc. granting Kinross a Lease and Option to purchase the Company's 25 Jackson Wash mining claims in Nevada, USA.
-Under the terms of the Agreement, a lease payment was made to the Company of US\$5,000 and signing bonus of \$10,000.
+In October 2021, the Company entered into a lease/option agreement with Kinross Gold U.S.A., Inc. ("Kinross") granting Kinross a Lease and Option to purchase the Company's 25 Jackson Wash mining claims in Nevada, USA.
+Under the terms of the Agreement, a lease payment was made to the Company of US\$5,000 in October 2023.
+If the option is exercised, the Company will retain a 2.5% Net Smelter Return Royalty.